Ellis Wyms

-Ellis Rashad Wyms /ˈwɪmz/ (born April 12, 1979) is a former American football defensive tackle.
-He was originally drafted by the Tampa Bay Buccaneers in the sixth round of the 2001 NFL Draft.
-He played college football at Mississippi State.
+Ellis Rashad Wyms /ˈwɪmz/ (born April 12, 1979) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Tampa Bay Buccaneers in the sixth round of the 2001 NFL draft.
+He played college football for the Mississippi State Bulldogs.

 Wyms, who earned a Super Bowl ring with the Buccaneers in Super Bowl XXXVII, has also played for the Seattle Seahawks, Minnesota Vikings and Florida Tuskers.

 College career

-Wyms went to Mississippi State and played as a Bulldog.
+Wyms went to Mississippi State University, where he played for the Bulldogs.
 He racked up 120 career tackles, with 69 solo tackles.
 He also collected 10 quarterback sacks in just 40 career games for the Mississippi State Bulldogs.
 Wyms started on the defensive line eight times as a senior.
 Wyms was the Bulldogs' top reserve player.
 In his first career start, against Oklahoma State, Wyms racked up six tackles.
 He majored in technology and education.